ctrl-alt-del/devenv/README.md

 Since Git contains many convenient built-in functions as well as a useful bash shell, it is the first software on my list to be installed to setup a dev environment on Windows machines.

-You can download the latest git for Windows from its homepage, or by copying and pasting the following link to the address bar of your browser.
+You can download the latest git for Windows from its home page, or by copying and pasting the following link to the address bar of your browser.
 The download process should then be automatically started.
 ```sh
 http://git-scm.com/download/win
 ```

-Once the install file is completely downloaded, install it under /c/usr/bin/git or whatever directory you chose.
+Once the installation file is downloaded, install it under /c/usr/bin/git or whatever directory you chose.
 Don't worry about the configuration choices available during the installation process, it would be fine to just keep them in default.

 ### Setup .bash_profile